 • Never leave your dog in the car.

-You may think that keeping the air conditioner on while you are gone will be better or not harmful.
+Never think of leaving your dog in the car, even when you have to leave it for ten minutes.
+Ten minutes is enough time for dogs to develop a heat stroke when stuck in the car.
+Keeping the air conditioner on while you are gone may be better or not harmful.
 However, there are still chances that your dog may suffer from being stuck in the car due to dehydration, overheating, etc.

 If you have to leave your dog in the car, open the windows and leave a bowl of water even for a few minutes.
+Most countries consider it illegal, and strict action is taken against people who leave their dogs in cars in dangerous conditions.

 Even on a mild day, the temperature inside a car can quickly rise to dangerous levels.